This post mainly focuses on interview questions asked in the data science interview.

 So if you want to remove outliers, you need to check each feature separately.
 If the use case requires checking that how much the dependent variable varies along with the independent variable, you need to check bivariate analysis.

-7. How outliers can be removed?
+7. How are outliers removed?

 Check the following link for more details: https://haridas.in/outlier-removal-clustering.html